Welcome to Crescent School's Admissions Update e-newsletter.

 Most of our pupils enter at Reception and at Year 3, though pupils are welcome at any age, dependent on a place being available.

 A meeting with Joe Thackway, the Headmaster, is a key part of the admissions process.
 We encourage prospective parents and pupils to visit us both formally and informally to get a true flavour of the school.
-We hold various Open Events throughout the year, including a specific Reception Open Evening, which prospective parents and pupils are most welcome to attend.
+We hold various Open Events throughout the year, including a specific Reception and Year 3 Open Evening, which prospective parents and pupils are most welcome to attend.
 Please note that Open Events are by appointment only.

 To request a prospectus please click here.